sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 ```

 After closure conversion, each function exists as a separate top-level definition with an explicit parameter for its closure environment.
 The function body can access captured variables through projections from this environment parameter.
 This flat structure maps directly to the function model of assembly language, where each function has a fixed address and explicit parameters.

+As an aside, there are alternative approaches to handling nested functions.
+The so-called *defunctionalization* approach converts higher-order functions into first-order code by replacing function values with data tags and a dispatch function, eliminating closures entirely but requiring whole-program transformation. *Lambda lifting* (also called closure elimination) transforms nested functions into top-level functions by adding their free variables as extra parameters, avoiding heap allocation of closures but potentially increasing the number of parameters passed at each call site.
+Alternatively the *continuation-passing style* transformation rewrites all functions to never return directly, instead passing their results to explicit continuation functions that represent "what to do next".
+This transformation makes control flow explicit and can simplify closure representation, but produces code that's harder to optimize and debug.
+We chose traditional closure conversion because it produces straightforward code that maps well to machine calling conventions, supports separate compilation, and integrates naturally with existing runtime systems while avoiding the parameter bloat of lambda lifting.

 ## Free Variable Analysis